IM Justin Wang (TX), Editor-in-chief (Emeritus)

-WIM Ellen Wang (NY), Managing Editor and Designer
+WIM Ellen Wang (NY), Co-Editor-in-Chief & Designer

-NM Davis Zong, Jr. (NY), Editor
+FM Davis Zong, Jr. (NY), Co-Editor-in-Chief

-Olivia Coward, Designer
+Olivia Coward, Managing Designer

 Anjali Lodh (IA), Designer

-Anjali Lodh is a 11th grader at West High School in Iowa.
+Anjali Lodh is a rising 11th grader at West High School in Iowa.
 She is the current Iowa Girls Chess Champion and represented Iowa in the Ruth Haring Girls Tournament of Champions in 2019, 2020, and 2022 as well as representing Iowa in the Barber Tournament of Champions in 2021.
 She co-founded and runs a non-profit chess organization called “Chess Butterflies” dedicated to inspiring young girls to become confident chess players.
 She is an aspiring graphic designer and loves to design things in her free time.
 She has also written several articles for Iowa’s chess publication, “En Passant.”
 Some of her hobbies include playing violin, trumpet, playing tennis, and competing for her school’s Science Olympiad team.

-Jack Levine, Staff Writer
+NM Jack Levine, Staff Writer

-Jack Levine lives in New York City and is a 10th grader at Hunter College High School.
+Jack Levine lives in New York City and is a rising 11th grader at Hunter College High School.
 He started playing chess at the age of 5, and became a National Master in 2019 at the age of 13.
 He won 1st place at the US Grade Nationals while in 4th grade and again in 6th grade, and was Junior High co-champion at the New York State Scholastic Tournament in 2019.
 Jack also plays soccer, enjoys studying classical piano, and is currently developing Chess Rescue, an organization that will be dedicated to raising urgently needed funds for causes around the world.

 Roger Shi, Staff Writer

-Roger Zhang, Staff Writer
+NM Roger Zhang, Staff Writer

-Jerry Chang, Staff Writer
+Dazhen Lu, Staff Writer